Home » RECIPES » Sweet Tea Harvest Punch

 • Add the orange slices, apple slices, and cinnamon sticks to a large pitcher or large punch bowl.

-• Pour in the black tea, apple cider, orange juice, and dissolved honey mixture.
-Stir until well combined.
+• Pour in the honey, black tea, apple cider, and orange juice.
+Stir very well until combined.

-• Garnish with orange slices, apple slices, and cinnamon sticks.
+• Serve in glasses over ice and garnish with orange slices, apple slices, and cinnamon sticks.

-Use good quality juice.
+Use good quality juices.
 Because this punch has minimal ingredients make sure you are choosing high-quality brands and 100% real juice.
 It is so important in getting a really delicious punch!

 Place ice tongs with your Harvest Punch so party guests can take cinnamon sticks, apple, and orange slices.
 You can also serve more on the side if you do not want your guests removing them from the punch.